Help to Buy explained

 - Pay monthly rent on the remaining portion

-- You can increase your ownership share as and when you can afford to do so
+You can then increase your ownership share as and when you can afford to do so, until your own your property outright.

 Because we play by the book we want to tell you that…